liquify-validation/portal-api-gateway/README.md

 - Endpoint creation, rotation, and deletion
 - Endpoint analytics for performance insights

-### 2. API Gateway
+### 2. Liquify API Gateway

-The API Gateway serves as the interface between our system and the Pokt network's gateway server.
-Written in Lua scripting atop OpenResty (nginx), it handles inbound RPC request authentication by cross-referencing API keys with our MySQL database.
-And ensures the requests are routed to the target chain.
+This API Gateway, written in Go, acts as a middleware between clients and pokt gateway servers.
+It verifies API keys stored in a MySQL database, caches them for efficiency, enforces rate limiting, and forwards requests to backend servers.
+The gateway also logs Prometheus metrics, tracking requests by API key, cache hits, and total HTTP requests, along with rate limiting information.

-#### Key Functions:
+#### Features

-- Routing of inbound requests to the correct chain
-- Verification of API keys against stored database records
-- Caching of API keys for low latency authentication
+- **API Key Verification**: Keys passed in the path (`/api=<key>`) are verified against a MySQL database.
+- **Caching**: Validated keys are cached for 1 hour to minimize database queries and improve performance.
+- **Rate Limiting**: Requests from each API key are rate-limited, returning a 429 status code if the limit is breached.
+- **Forwarding**: Requests with valid keys are forwarded to backend servers, and responses are sent back to the caller.
+- **Prometheus Metrics**: Metrics are logged on a per API key basis, including requests by API key, cache hits, and total HTTP requests, providing insights into gateway performance.

 ## How to Use
 TODO